zachary-chiodini/Search-Algorithms-and-Simple-Robot-Navigation/README.md

   *This page must be viewed in dark mode.* 🕶
 </p>
 <p style="text-align:justify">
-  The purpose of this repo is to study and gain an understanding of some of the most common search algorithms in AI.
+  The purpose of this repo is to study and gain an understanding of some of the most common search algorithms in computer science and AI.
   These are breadth-first search, depth-first search, greedy search and A* search.
   The algorithms are written in Python and colorful animations are used to show how they work.
-  They will be used by robots to make decisions as they navigate a lonely and barren virtual world.
+  They will be used by robots to make decisions as they navigate a 2D virtual world.
 </p>
 <p style="text-align:justify">
   This problem of simple robot navigation involves N simple circular robots of radius R on a 2D m by n grid,